Click a question to display the answer.

 How much does an Apprenticeship cost?

 Apprenticeships are fully-funded between the government and the employer, meaning that an apprentice’s only expenses will be getting to and from work or training.
-And will full employment benefits, apprentices earn a salary while they learn.

-Isn’t university a better option?
+Isn’t University a better option?

 While it is widely acknowledged that full-time education, such as college, sixth form or university is a proven route into employment, this route does not always offer the valuable work experience that an Apprenticeship can offer and there’s still no guarantee of a job at the end.
 Apprenticeships allow you to earn while you learn, and give you the opportunity to develop the skills employers really want, including specific skills relating to your job, their company and your sector.